AntonyCorbett/OnlyM/README.md

 # OnlyM

-Windows Meeting Media player using C# and WPF
+Windows Meeting Media player using C# and WPF.
+Currently in the early stages of development.
+Please don't send feature requests or bug reports at this stage.

 ### Download